Finding AGN in cluster galaxies

 Describe how the clusters were chosen (and why those criteria

 were used).
-Show your color-mag plots for each cluster, and
+Describe your color-mag plots for each cluster,

 - Results: Did you find AGN in clusters?
 How many?
 With

 what certainty?
 Other than AGN in clusters, what kind of